Abhinav-Siddharth/amfoss-tasks/README.md

 ## **How do you intend to contribute back to the club?**

 I have a natural interest in helping people, could be juniors or peers, I'm always open to support them.
 Also I'd love to participate in hackathons, win and get the pride !!
-Also parallely contributing to OSS
+Also contributing to OSS ain't gonna stop.

 ## **What are your fields of interest, and how do you plan on working on them?**